Major professional sports leagues in the United States and Canada: High player salaries

 MLS has lower average salaries and smaller payrolls than the other leagues.
 MLS kept a strict rein on player salaries until 2007, when MLS introduced the Designated Player Rule, which allows MLS teams to pay higher wages for star players.
 David Beckham was the first player signed under this rule.
 The highest MLS payroll in 2024 was Inter Miami CF with $41.7 million, while CF Montréal spent the lowest at $11.4 million.
 The league's average salary was $596,226 per year.
 MLS' minimum player salary will increase from $63,542 to $85,502 for most players.

 The CFL has a relatively smaller annual player salary and salary cap compared to the other leagues.
 The average salary in 2018 is $113,000 and the salary cap in 2018 is CAD $5.2 million.
 As recently as the 1990s, loopholes in the salary cap allowed CFL teams to pay select marquee players a salary comparable to their NFL counterparts, but financial problems forced the league to close those loopholes.
 Starting quarterbacks, typically the highest paid players on a CFL roster, can make as much as CAD$750,000.

 Dominance of the sport

 Each of the top four major leagues are the premier competitions of their respective sport on the world stage.
 Major League Baseball is increasingly attracting the stars from the Japanese pro leagues, the European pro hockey leagues have become a source of star talent for National Hockey League clubs, and the National Basketball Association frequently attracts talent from professional leagues in Europe, Latin America, Australia and China.

-Each of the Big Four leagues is considered the top league in their respective sports, not only in revenue but also in quality of talent, player salaries, and worldwide interest.
-However, of the four major leagues, the NFL has the least presence outside both countries; it is mainly an American and Canadian interest.
-Basketball is a strong spectator and participation sport in parts of the world, and the NBA is unquestionably the top basketball league.
-Ice hockey (Europe) and baseball (East Asia, Latin America, Caribbean) have loyal followings in some of the world's other regions as well.
-Selling league broadcasting rights to foreign markets is another way for the leagues to generate revenue, and all the leagues have tried to exploit revenue streams outside of their home market.

 The NHL is the top professional hockey league in the world, and the NHL attracts top players from European leagues.
 The NHL played exhibition games against European teams in the "NHL Premiere" series (2007–11), the NHL Challenge (2000–10), and the Victoria Cup (2008–09), and NHL teams have won 24 games to the European teams' four.